 - How will researchers know which articles are open access?

-Every open access article carries an "Open Access" icon and label on search results, on the journal's table of contents, and on the article/abstract page.
-The HTML version of the article is immediately displayed to readers and the PDF version is downloadable without subscription or payment.
-Each open access article has a footnote describing its Creative Commons Attribution license.
+Every freely available article carries an "Open Access" icon and label on search results, on the journal's table of contents, and on the article/abstract page.
+However, not all articles with the "Open Access" icon are published under the Creative Commons license.
+Some papers, such as reviews and tutorials, will be freely available under SPIE copyright (see above).
+Each open access article has a footnote describing the publication license applicable to that paper.

-- When must authors commit to paying voluntary page charges?
+- When must I commit to paying for open access?

 Authors are asked about their intention to pay page charges when they submit manuscripts to SPIE journals via the online submission system.
-They may change their decision at any time during the production process by notifying journal staff.
+You may change your decision at any time during the production process by notifying journal staff.

-- When do authors sign the SPIE license to publish?
+- When do I sign the publication license?

-- How do authors pay the page charges?
+- How do I pay the open access fee?

-- When do authors pay the page charges?
+- When do I pay the open access fee?

-Page charges should be paid as quickly as possible after an author receives the first author proof and knows the final page count of the article.
-Publication of the article proceeds whether the payment has been received or not.
-Payment is expected within 30 days of publication.
+Open access fees should be paid as quickly as possible upon acceptance, and at latest payment is expected within 30 days of publication.
 If payment is not received within a reasonable timeframe, open access may be cancelled.

 - With some articles open access, how will SPIE price journal subscriptions?

 SPIE will adjust the prices for our journals each year as the number of articles provided under access control changes.

-- SPIE voluntary page charges are low compared to the article publication charges for open access in other journals in optics and photonics.
+- SPIE open access fees are low compared to the fees in other journals in optics and photonics.
 How can SPIE afford to provide this benefit?

 SPIE is a not-for-profit society that partners with researchers, educators, and industry to advance light-based research and technologies for the betterment of the human condition.
 As part of this mission, SPIE endeavors to disseminate research results in optics and photonics broadly.
 This program supports the SPIE mission by expanding access to the high-quality articles published in SPIE journals.